EAST PALO ALTO CITY COUNCIL MEETING - VOTING MEETING

 Support candidates in the next elections that will strongly advocate for our concerns on city council.

-If you are a EPA homeowner living in EPA but haven't updated your registration since you were previously registered in another city, please consider registering to vote locally!
+If you are a recently-arrived EPA homeowner living in EPA but you haven't yet registered to vote in EPA, please update your voter registration!

 Please do share this page with your neighbors, family, friends or acquaintances that own property in EPA, we must stop this!

-We keep regular conversations here, please join if your have Facebook:https://www.facebook.com/groups/EPAHomeowners
+We keep regular conversations here, please join if you have Facebook: https://www.facebook.com/groups/EPAHomeowners

 Please direct your emails to our group to: email@example.com